142,420 views · 13,329 downloads

 Before we get into details, here's the outline:

-Note that you can find these slides on Slideshare if you want to see the entire deck without my notes.
+Note that you can find these slides on Slideshare if you want to see the entire pitch deck template without my notes.

 detail so it can stand alone.
-Your "listen to me" version is the one you use when you can present in person.
+Your "listen to me" version is the one you use when you can present in person to an audience of potential investors.
 You need fewer details on your listen-to-me deck slides because you replace them with speaking points.
-This ensures that investors
+This ensures that your audience

 You can find some great examples of founders giving their "listen to me" pitches on the various incubator websites.
 Just remember that these decks are their "listen to me" versions.
 In case it's not obvious, start with your "read me" version and then edit out the detail as required to create your "listen to me" version.